kaplanz/resume/src/main.typ

 #experience(
   what:  "FPGA Architect",
-  where: "Intel Corporation",
+  where: "Altera (formerly Intel)",
   when:  (
     from: datetime(year: 2023, month: 07, day: 04),
     to:   none,
   ),
 )[
-  - Working on Intel's next-generation FPGA's architectures.
+  - Working on Altera's next-generation FPGA's architectures.
 ]

 #experience(